Contra (New England)

 Watch at: https://www.youtube.com/watch?v=PnGW9fGvIw4

 Preparation: Take hands in fours.
 ‘1’s improper.
-Similar A and B halves.
+Not dissimilar ‘A’ and ‘B’ halves.

-ladies release their l. hands to hinge right for men to pull across the set by the left, (2)
+ladies release their l. hands to Allemande neighbor right for men to pull across the set by the left, (4)

-hinge partner right - to head along the line (to ‘shadow’).
-(2)
+hinge partner right - to head along the line (to ‘shadow’ or if at an end, ‘shadow’ will be the person opposite).
+(4)

-Back along the line to swing partner.
-(5)
+Return along the line to partner swing.
+(11)

-ladies release l. hands to hinge partner right - for men to pull across the set by the left, (2)
+ladies release l. hands to Allemande partner right - for men to pull across the set by the left, (4)

 Hinge neighbor right, progress along the line to a new neighbor.
-(2) End couples change designation and wait-out a ‘go’.
+(4) or, if at an end, meet partner swap lines, designation and wait-out a ‘go’.

 Maxine’s Reasonable Request